chrlutz/shotwell-export/README.md

                             /media/OldDrive/ /media/NewDrive/

     For more information, see http://bitbucket.org/robertkoehler/shotwell-export/

 By default, `shotwell-export` will load the photo database of the local user and copy all files known to shotwell into the directory `shotwell-export`.

+To extract all photos from a backup location, this command would be a good choice:

+    shotwell-export --db /media/Drive/Backups/Shotwell/data/photo.db --replace /home/user/Photos/ /media/Drive/Backups/Shotwell/ --stars

-You can customize the behaviour by adding switches documented in the next section.
+Some extra switches are documented in the next section.

 Command Line
 ------------